nosoop/SM-TFCustomAttributeStarterPack/README.md

 ## About

 This repository contains attributes I've written.
-I don't run a Custom Weapon server, so most of the plugins are made through work-for-hire.
-If you'd like a custom attribute created, feel free to [contact me on AlliedModders][am-prof] &mdash; I'm open to inquiries.
+I don't run a Custom Weapon server, so most of the plugins were made through work-for-hire.

 The [wiki][] documents the available custom attributes.